-- Go through the documentation that is circulated in advance of Task Force meetings (the Task Force should ensure that all documentation relevant to the meeting is circulated to members in advance to allow adequate time for discussion and consultation) - Meet in advance of all Task Force meetings with the other community representatives on your Task Force to develop common objectives and approaches on behalf of the community. - Take responsibility for providing a Community Report for each Task Force meeting. - Actively participate in full Task Force meetings and sub-group or Working Groups. - Ask questions if there is any issue that you are not clear about or if you need more information.
+- ➤ Go through the documentation that is circulated in advance of Task Force meetings (the Task Force should ensure that all documentation relevant to the meeting is circulated to members in advance to allow adequate time for discussion and consultation.) - ➤ Meet in advance of all Task Force meetings with the other community representatives on your Task Force to develop common objectives and approaches on behalf of the community. - > Take responsibility for providing a Community Report for each Task Force meeting. - Actively participate in the discussions and decision-making process at Task Force meetings and sub-group or Working Groups. - Ask questions if there is any issue that you are not clear about or if you need more information.